Gold in crises part 1: German hyperinflation

 - Stagflation in the 1970s

 The subjects under discussion involve essential factors in great economic crises, and all of them have taken place in a modern, developed economy.
-In addition, the Russo-Ukrainian war was included due to its topicality.

 This article deals with the German hyperinflation.